Flowchart of connected app icons replaced by a clean AI agent node with arrows representing automated workflows

 The tools worth using in 2026 skip the flowcharts entirely.
 The best ones let you describe what you want in plain language — or just hand off entire job functions to AI agents that figure out the steps themselves.

 We tested 20+ tools and ranked the 10 that actually reduce your workload instead of adding to it.
+(New to the category?
+Start with what workflow automation is, or see the broader best workflow automation software roundup that includes non-AI tools.)

 Quick Comparison